 The minimum FICO score is described on the applicable product matrix.

 3.5.4.6 Payment of Derogatory Amounts

-Judgments, tax liens (including real estate tax liens), collections, charge-offs and repossessions must be paid in full at or before loan closing.
+Judgments, tax liens (including real estate tax liens), collections, charge-offs, repossessions and garnishments must be paid in full at or before loan closing.
 Collection accounts with documented disputes are excluded.